 Wild Koala Day – May 3!

-On Wild Koala Day we encourage everyone to register to plant a tree, sign a petition to protect a forest, or phone a politician to show them we care about koalas and that they need to stop killing koala trees.
+On Wild Koala Day we encourage everyone to register to plant a tree, sign a petition to protect a forest, or phone a politician to show them we care about koalas and we will not give up and we will not be beaten.

 A concerned group of koala conservationists, Australia-wide, have declared